Pol Galofre

 Pol Galofre Molero (born 1987) is a trans and feminist activist from Catalonia.
-He is a sound technician, graduated in film and audiovisual studies from the Escuela Superior de Cine y Audiovisuales de Cataluña (ESCAC) and specialized in visual arts and documentary cinema.
+He is a sound technician, graduated in film and audiovisual studies from the Escola Superior de Cinema i Audiovisuals de Catalunya (ESCAC) and specialized in visual arts and documentary cinema.
 He is also a teacher in the Master's Degree in Gender and Communication at the Autonomous University of Barcelona, and facilitator of cultural spaces aiming to break the gender binary.

 Activism

 Since 2005, he has been actively involved in the trans and feminist movement in Barcelona, coordinating projects such as Cultura Trans (driven alongside other activists like Miquel Missé) and Espai Trans.
 He has worked as a trainer on sexual and gender diversity from an intersectional perspective, facilitator at the Barcelona LGTBI Center, and lecturer at the UAB and Espai DebuT, among others.

 In 2015, together with Brigitte Vasallo, he developed the project "TransRaval" addressing gentrification, homonationalism, and queer Islam, which took form at the Arts Santa Mònica Center through debates, talks, and film screenings.
 He also collaborated with Bel Olid on the project "Ser libre", which won an award at the 2015 Ingràvid Festival and was exhibited at the same center.